bamerman/coffee-docs/principles-of-coffee-brewing.md

 The physical properties of brewed coffee determine how it tastes.
 Good brewed coffee consists of optimal levels of strength, TDS, and extraction.
 These optimal levels change according to origin, roast, and personal preference.
 To find a strength, TDS, and extraction that is right for you, use the brewed coffee compass below.

-To use the brewed coffee compass:
+Use the coffee compass according to these steps: